lvotapka/Burbuja/docs/developer_guide.rst

 Developer Guide
 ===============

-This page details how to contribute to seekrflow.
+This page details how to contribute to Burbuja.

 Coming soon...